close

 Beatriz Caiuby Labate, Ph.D.

-Dr. Beatriz Caiuby Labate (Bia Labate) is a queer Brazilian anthropologist based in San Francisco.
-She has a Ph.D. in social anthropology from the University of Campinas (UNICAMP), Brazil.
-Her main areas of interest are the study of plant medicines, drug policy, shamanism, ritual, religion, and social justice.
-She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines and serves as Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
-She is also Visiting Scholar at the Graduate Theological Union in Berkeley.
-Additionally, she is an Advisor for the Veteran Mental Health Leadership Coalition.
-Dr. Labate is a co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil and editor of its site.
-She is the author, co-author, and co-editor of twenty-eight books, three special-edition journals, and several peer-reviewed articles (https://bialabate.net).
+Dr. Bia Labate (Beatriz Caiuby Labate) is an anthropologist, educator, author, speaker, and activist, committed to the protection of sacred plants while amplifying the voices of marginalized communities in the psychedelic science field.
+As a queer Brazilian anthropologist based in San Francisco, she has been profoundly influenced by her experiences with ayahuasca since 1996.
+Dr. Labate has a Ph.D. in social anthropology from the University of Campinas (UNICAMP) in Brazil.
+Her work focuses on plant medicines, drug policy, shamanism, ritual, religion, and social justice.
+She is the Executive Director of the Chacruna Institute for Psychedelic Plant Medicines and serves as a Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
+Additionally, she is a Visiting Scholar at the Graduate Theological Union in Berkeley and an advisor for the Veteran Mental Health Leadership Coalition.
+Dr. Labate is also a co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil and the editor of its site.
+She has authored, co-authored, and co-edited 28 books, three special-edition journals, and numerous peer-reviewed and online publications (http://www.bialabate.net).

 Glauber Loures de Assis, Ph.D.